versehe/AB_Testing_Notebook/README.md

   * ```Minimum Detectable Effect```: the smallest relative change in conversion rate you are interested to detect between variations A and B conversion.
 For a product with large group of users, the difference could be 1% - 2%.
   * ```Estimated Standard Error```: if data don't affirm normal distribution/binoimal distribution, it might be hard to calculate SE.
 Try to use Bootstrap or Delta method to get an estimated standard error.
   * choose ```statistical significance```(P Value): confidence level (alfa).
 Usually alfa is 5%, which means 95% of time it should fall in confidence interval
   * choose ```statistical power```: sensitivity (1 - beta).
 Usually beta is 20%, so power is 80%.
-If result falls in beta, it means no significant difference between ariations A and B.
+If result falls in beta, it means the difference between variations A and B is real but we failed to detect it.
   ![alt](https://github.com/versehe/AB_Testing_Notebook/blob/master/true%20difference.png)
      * if we feed more samples into experiment, the distribution will become sharper, then true difference area will expands.
   ![alt](https://github.com/versehe/AB_Testing_Notebook/blob/master/more%20sample%20difference.png)